Anirudh-Gunde/BearCat_Learning/README.md

 <b>Firebase Connection: <b> Integrated the entire application with Firebase for using the authentication with users having email and passwords as their credentials, Firebase storage for storing all the documents and videos where admin can upload.
 Added all the team members into the firebase project and accessed them as the owner of the app with all the permissions.  <br>

 <b>Video Player layout : <b>Added videoview for component for playing a video fetched from firebase uploaded by the admin. <br>
+<b>Pdf Layout: Added some logic in retrieving document from firebase.<b>

 <b>Purpose: <b>having a personalized logins for students and professors separately will be flexible to use the app with ease <br>